manuvarkey/GElectrical/docs/getting_started.md

 Runs diagnostics on scheme to identify common issues, power flow (with diversity factors/ without diversity factors/ time series), short circuit (symmetric/ line to ground).\
 Results of the analysis will be displayed in the results tab of the right pane for each element.
 Results may also be exported to a PDF report.
 11. [Run electrical rules check.](elec_rules_check)\
-Checks the scheme for violations of common wiring rules like loading limits, protection coordination between elements, automatic disconnection of supply etc.\
-Powerflow and shortcircuit (symmetric and line to ground) analysis functions should be run before running this module.\
+Checks the scheme for violations of common wiring rules like loading limits, protection coordination between elements, automatic disconnection of supply etc. Powerflow and shortcircuit (symmetric and line to ground) analysis functions should be run before running this module.
 Results of the rules check will be displayed in the messages tab of the right pane.
 12. Export drawing to PDF.
-13. Clear analysis results and node elements that are inserted during analysis.
+13. Clear analysis results and node elements that were inserted during analysis.
 14. Delete selected elements.
 15. Delete currently selected drawing sheet.